COMMUNITY ANIMATION SERIES

 Course Overview

-Community Animation Foundations is a practice-based, place-based course grounded in Asset-Based Community Development (ABCD).
+Community Animation Series: ABCD Foundations is a practice-driven, place-based course grounded in Asset-Based Community Development (ABCD).
 Rather than starting with problems or gaps, participants are guided to:

 • Start with what is strong, not what is wrong

-• Explore what a “better life” means in their own own community
+• Explore what a “better life” means in their own community

 • Discover the gifts, assets, and relationships already present